Rangers vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has put up 21 hits with three doubles, a triple, three home runs and 17 walks.
-He has driven in nine runs with five stolen bases.
+- Torres has 22 hits with three doubles, a triple, four home runs and 17 walks.
+He has driven in 10 runs with five stolen bases.

-- Torres has recorded a base hit in four straight games.
-During his last five outings he is batting .316 with a double, a home run, two walks and two RBI.
+- Torres hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .350 with a double, two home runs, a walk and three RBI.

 Torres Recent Games